fonoster/goodtok/README.md

 ## Questions

-If you have any questions about this project, please look at my [GitHub profile](https://github.com/psanders) to find the most up-to-date contact information for me.
+If you have any questions about this project, please look at the [organization's profile](https://github.com/fonoster) to find the most up-to-date contact information for us.

 ## Known Issues